-Similarly, to previous Romanian national elections, this year I also decided to collect and visualize the public opinion polls conducted in the run up to the next parliamentary elections in December 2020.
-The post below shortly presents an overview of all national polls since January 2017, except the ones conducted in the context of the 2019 European Parliamentary Elections.
-For now, it’s just a list of bullet-points to help interpret the figures.
+The page bellow presents a collection and visualization of the public opinion polls conducted in the run up to the December 2020 Romanian national parliamentary elections.
+It provides an overview of all polls since January 2017, except the ones conducted in the context of the 2019 European Parliamentary Elections.

 These are the six most recent polls:

 - gradual decline of PSD's popularity after the 2016 elections.
 The decline reaches its lowest point around 22 percent before the Presidential Elections in November 2019.